UK's BT says it will analyse cost and impact of Huawei ban

-LONDON, July 14 (Reuters) - BT, Britain’s biggest mobile and fixed-line operator, said it would analyse the details of the ban on its supplier Huawei in terms of the costs and impact on its business.
+LONDON (Reuters) - BT (BT.L), Britain’s biggest mobile and fixed-line operator, said it would analyse the details of the ban on its supplier Huawei in terms of the costs and impact on its business.

 “We note the government’s announcement today relating to the use of Huawei equipment in the UK,” a spokesman said.